mdfalkow/KirbyML/README.md

 I decided to pursue this project so I could learn more about machine learning.
 As it currently stands, I do not even know if such a goal is even possible.

 Kirby is one of my favorite video game series of all time, and I recently developed an interest in machine learning.
-This lead me to create this project, since I thought it might be a good starting point.
+I thought this project would be a good starting point and a neat way to include some of my interests.

 ## Legal Disclaimer
 Kirby&trade; and Kirby's Dream Land&trade; are properties of Nintendo / HAL Laboratory, Inc..